PyO3/pyo3/examples/plugin/README.md

 # plugin

 An example of a Rust app that uses Python for a plugin.
-A Python extension module built using PyO3 and [`maturin`](https://github.com/PyO3/maturin) is used to provide interface types that can be used to exchange data between Rust and Python.
+A Python native module built using PyO3 and [`maturin`](https://github.com/PyO3/maturin) is used to provide interface types that can be used to exchange data between Rust and Python.
 This also deals with how to separately test and load python modules.

 # Building and Testing